-The Macro knobs can be used to control any of the parameters for one or multiple arps.
+The Macro knobs are an incredibly powerful way to control any of ARPs parameters.
+Either for a single or mulitiple arps.

 By default, the 4 knobs are set to control the velocity of arps 1 to 4.

 Assigning to Arp Parameters